Trading System Development and Research Notes (2)

 Conclusion 4

-Hypothesis 4: In IFD orders, there is always a delay of at least 1 second until execution, even during normal trading hours
+Hypothesis 4: In IFD orders, even on a normal exchange, there's always a delay of more than 1 second until execution

-In the latest 100 orders, about 50% of the orders were executed within 1 second, so it's not always the case that there is a delay of at least 1 second.
+In the most recent 100 orders, nearly 50% of orders were executed within 1 second, so we can't say that there's always a delay of more than 1 second.

 Summary